top of page

 1. Understand how travel affects your body

 Not familiar with vata?
-In Ayurveda, vata is one of the three doshas—energetic forces that shape your body and mind.
-Each person carries a unique blend of these energies, and when they fall out of balance, they can disrupt your well-being.
-The good news?
-Ayurveda offers simple yet effective remedies to restore harmony, prevent imbalances, and support your health naturally
+In Ayurveda, vata is one of the three doshas, energetic forces that shape your body and mind.
+Each person carries a unique blend of these energies.
+When they fall out of balance, well-being is disrupted.

 2. Nourish and hydrate your body with your flight in mind